Love and marriage – or how not to pay the increased Stamp Duty Land Tax on additional properties

 Unfortunately, you can’t wangle these SDLT rules by electing which property you live in as your main residence.
 For SDLT, unlike Capital Gains Tax, you simply can’t do it.

 And there’s the rub.
-The irony in the new proposals is that the Government says it wants to support married couples.
-But under this system, the biggest winners are those who are not married,happen to own property outright,and then get married.
+The Government says it wants to support married couples.
+But under this system, the biggest winners are those who are not married, happen to own property outright and then get married.
 Whether it encourages any couples to get divorced and then re-marry to maximise their SDLT gains remains to be seen – but the fact it is even possible is sure to make many of us keep scratching our heads.